asteyven/SET08103-base/labs/lab02/README.md

 ## Setting up Gitflow Workflow

 Our next step is to set-up our workflow.
 This is our approach to managing separate features and collaborators in our project.
 [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) is one such workflow that works well with Git.
-Gitflow is examine further in [Lecture 02](../../lectures/lecture02).
+Gitflow is examine further in [Unit 2a](../../units/unit02/unit02a.md).
 To work with Gitflow we manage several branches:

 - **master** which is the main Git branch.
 This is created automatically when a Git repository is created.
 Only main releases are tracked in this branch.
 - **develop** is the integration branch.
 Features are merged into this branch as they are completed.
 It is a *feature integration* branch.